NovaSector/NovaSector/modular_nova/modules/psionics/readme.md

 - Antimagic does not block psionics.
 Psionic counters use `COMSIG_MOB_RECEIVE_PSIONICS` and `/datum/component/anti_psionic`.
 - Psions with effective ranks above Gamma receive `TRAIT_NOGUNS` and `TRAIT_TOSS_GUN_HARD` from `PSIONIC_TRAIT_SOURCE`.
 - Powers use individual cooldowns plus profile-level strain, not mana.
+- Powers that scale by rank should offer selectable lower-rank forms where practical, usually through right-clicking the action button; the selected form should be remembered per power.
 - Genetics and anomalies should interact through `mob/living/proc/awaken_psionics()` rather than editing this module's internals.
 - Psionic schools are anomaly resonance metadata, currently mapped to bioscrambler, gravity, bluespace, and flux signatures.
 - `get_psionic_school_for_anomaly_source()` maps either live anomaly paths or anomaly core item paths to a school.